 Children aged 6 and up.

-Join the TD Summer Reading Club at your library this summer.
+Join the Summer Reading Club at your library this summer.

-You could win weekly prizes (gift certificates) and a Chromebook (Grand Prize).
+You could win weekly prizes (gift certificates) and a GoPro Hero 7 (Grand Prize).

 PROGRAM OF SUMMER ACTIVITIES